This article covers:

 Entities list page

-In this example we will rename the Employee entity to Resource (plural Resources).
-After the user has clicked on Submit the entity will now appear in the menus with the newly specified name.
+In this example we will rename the Scope Change entity to Change Request (plural Change Requests).
+After the user has clicked on Submit the entity will now show the newly specified name.

 Note: When renaming entities, remember to also rename the applicable data fields, by changing the captions, and also renaming the categories for the applicable data fields.